 “The Blackboard app is primarily used by students who are currently enrolled in credit classes,” Celeste Ward, vice president for information technologies at Montgomery County told the Patch.
 “The mobile app enables students to view assignments, grades, discussions, and announcements on their smartphones.
 They can also respond to discussions and assignments to the extent that they are comfortable doing so on the phone.
 Faculty members use the app to keep up with student questions and discussion posts for their classes.”

 The apps have been a hit with students thus far.
 Joshua Schwartz, a student representative on the college’s Information Technology All-College Committee, told the Patch,

 Orange County Schools Add App with GPS

-, the free app offers maps of both the Irvine and Mission Viejo campuses, as well as a directory of professors’ phone numbers, class schedules and campus events.
+Irvine Valley College and Saddleback College students now have GPS capabilities at their fingertips with a new app created just for them.
+According to the Orange County Register, the free app offers maps of both the Irvine and Mission Viejo campuses, as well as a directory of professors’ phone numbers, class schedules, and campus events.
 The app also includes a Blackboard Mobile Learn tile that allows students to log into their own portal to view assignments and grades and join in on discussion groups.